 First of all, the granularity for creation and modification times can be different.
 FAT has them at 10 ms and 2 s respectively, but NTFS has them both at 100 ns.

-To complicate matters, there appears to be NAS devices that look like NTFS boxes, but with the granularity that is
+To complicate matters, there appears to be NAS devices that report using NTFS, but in reality having the granularity that is

-So what I did is added code to probe the file system and determine effective resolution for both timestamps.
+So what Bvckup 2 does is it probes the file system and attempts to determine effective resolution of both timestamps.
 This involves dropping a temporary file and then trying to set its timestamps to this, that and 3rd and see what they end up at.
 From that it's possible to deduce the resolution.

 In cases when such probing fails, the app falls back to guessing resolution by the file system name.
-It is also possible to override the resolution values from the config, just in case.
+It is also possible to override the resolution values via the config file, just in case.